0xProject/0x-docs/docs/0x-swap-api/guides/swap-tokens-with-0x-swap-api.md

 ## Starter projects

-- The [0x API starter project](https://github.com/0xProject/0x-api-starter-guide-code) has a direct swap example that you can play around with at no cost by using a Ganache instance forked from Ethereum mainnet.
+- [(Code) Next.js 0x Demo App](https://github.com/0xProject/0x-nextjs-demo-app) - A demo ERC20 swapping app made with 0x Swap API, Next.js, and ConnectKit
-- [Fill a 0x API quote](https://github.com/0xProject/0x-starter-project/blob/master/src/scenarios/fill_0x_api_swap.ts) - A runnable example of how to fill a 0x quote that can be run on Ropsten or Ganache.
+- [(Tutorial) Build a Token Swap dApp with 0x Swap API, ConnectKit, and Next.js](https://www.youtube.com/watch?v=P1ECx9zKQiU&t=1s) - A video tutorial convering the core concepts when building any token swapping dApp.
-- [How to Build a Token Swap Dapp With 0x API](https://docs.alchemy.com/alchemy/road-to-web3/weekly-learning-challenges/9.-how-to-build-a-token-swap-dapp-with-0x-api) - A full end-to-end guide on how to build a token swapping dapp (a simple [Matcha.xyz](https://matcha.xyz/)) using the 0x /swap API endpoint.
+- [(Tutorial) How to Build a Token Swap dApp With 0x API](https://docs.alchemy.com/alchemy/road-to-web3/weekly-learning-challenges/9.-how-to-build-a-token-swap-dapp-with-0x-api) - A full end-to-end guide on how to build a token swapping dapp (a simple [Matcha.xyz](https://matcha.xyz/)) using the 0x /swap API endpoint.
 This DEX aggregates liquidity across the greater DEX ecosystem surfaces the best price to the user.